 “This is when people get hurt,” said a safety advisor.
 “It also leads us to a whole other field of mental health in our industry, which is the psychological impact of being injured.”

-Construction workers who suffer on-the-job injuries can contact a Charlotte attorney experienced in protecting rights to compensation in workers’ compensation appeals.
+Construction workers who suffer on-the-job injuries can contact a Charlotte work injury attorney experienced in protecting rights to compensation in workers’ compensation appeals.